 My purely adult interests include history and literature, geopolitics, economics, philosophy and culture, defense and security (national and personal), as well as technology and religion.

-Following are some short write-ups on terms, concepts, ideas, and practical notes, gleaned from my readings, that I find to be both thought provoking and useful.
+Following are some short write-ups on terms, concepts, ideas, research, and practical notes, gleaned from my readings and my intellectual wanderings, that I find to be both thought provoking and useful.
 I add more content as the spirit and mood strike me.

 Being interested in matters of defense and national security, and also, because I am always looking for useful insights for understanding current affairs, and for investing, I follow a number of military oriented websites and blogs.
 From these sources, I picked up the term, five by five (that is, 5 x 5,) which is analog radio communications shorthand for the grading of signal quality.